Skip to main content

 Photo by Pexels

 A citation shows you how to give credit to the information and sources you use in your research.
-Your teacher and other interested in your research will want to know where you found the information so they can easily find the information too.
+Your professor and others interested in your research will want to know where you found the information so they can easily find the information too.

 • Author/s and/or editor name